VJ1224/flask-apps/rest-api/README.md

-# Business API
+# REST API

-API to access a business' database
+API to access a database

 ## Built With